How to Start a Food Truck

 Think about how many brand pieces feature your company name: your website, social media, business cards, products, marketing materials, press links, inventory, etc. If you want to operate nationally, you'll need to change all of that + pull back all inventory with the brand on it, or possibly pay monetary damages.
 You'll lose customers, money, and valuable momentum.

-Bottom line: if you’re building a brand, you need to own your trademark.
+Bottom line: if you’re building a brand, you need to trademark it asap!

 You need a great truck.
 There are many websites where you can find new and used trucks, like Craigslist and Food Truck Empire.